-One of the first questions any business or organisation will ask, whether they are a start-up business or an established business looking to grow and spread their message, is how much will a new website cost?
+One of the first questions any business or organisation will ask whether they are a start-up business or an established business looking to grow and spread their message, is how much does a website cost?

 Websites have a wealth of possible extras that are available to you.
-These optional Extras and additions will obviously add to the overall cost, and therefore most buying decisions have to consider what might be the possible return for those additional costs.
+These optional extras make a website truly bespoke.
+Buying a website isn’t like buying a physical product, like a car or item of clothing at a set price.
+These optional extras and additions will obviously add to the overall cost, and therefore most buying decisionmakers have to consider what might be the possible return for those additional costs.

-For example, considering the addition of a conservatory or landscaped garden to your new home, or larger alloy wheels and sat-nav to your new car, these optional extras require us to think about the rewards and benefits of such optional extras versus the cost.
-In the business digital marketing world, it is necessary to try and calculate what extra sales leads might be generated from investing in a better design for easier User Experience, or clearer layout of your facts and figures.
+For example, considering the addition of a conservatory or landscaped garden to your new home, or larger alloy wheels and sat-nav to your new car.
+These optional extras require us to think about the rewards and benefits of such optional extras versus the cost.
+In the business digital marketing world, it is necessary to try and calculate what extra sales leads might be generated from investing in a better design for an easier User Experience, or a clearer layout of your facts and figures.
+Optional extras can add greater value to your website visitors’ User Experience and ensure your business makes a great first impression with them online.

 Many years ago, whenever I presented some super cool software that was going to revolutionise our business, my old boss would say, ‘OK, so explain to me how that is going to sell us more of our product.’